chairfull/GodotTwee/README.md

 LOOP
 ```

-## BLOCK
+# Complex Chains
-Allows for more complex chaining.
+`BLOCK` and `PARALLEL` allow for more complex animations.

+# Blocks
+A `BLOCK` is a sub-tween that pauses the parent tween until it is finished.

 ```rpy
 # Walk to position.